burakgerz/fulldisk-encryption-tpm2/README.md

 You need to install systemd-boot, systemd-cryptsetup, dracut, sbsigntool, openssl, efitools

 ## Easy Setup
-If you dont load your own kernel modules, you can use this setup
+If you dont load your own kernel modules, you can use this setup.
+Or if your kernel is build with CONFIG_INTEGRITY_PLATFORM_KEYRING=y, then you can use the .platform keyring which is provided by UEFI to the kernel to load your own kernel modules.
+Since we will enroll our own PK,KEK and DB certs, we can use the private part of DB to sign our modules.
+Otherise follow along the advanced setup to enroll your own certs with MOK manager.

 ### Boot flow:
 UEFI Firmware -> systemd-boot -> UKI Image